fsprojects/Paket/docs/content/git-dependencies.md

 # Git dependencies

-[This feature is only available in Paket 3.0 prereleases]

 Paket allows you to automatically manage the linking of files from any git repo.

+<blockquote>This feature is only available in Paket 3.0 prereleases.</blockquote>

-This feature assumes that you have [git](https://git-scm.com/) installed.
+<blockquote>This feature assumes that you have <a href="https://git-scm.com/">git</a> installed.
-If you don't have git installed then Paket still allows you to [reference files from github](github-dependencies.html).
+If you don't have git installed then Paket still allows you to <a href="github-dependencies.html">reference files from github</a>.</blockquote>

 ## Referencing a Git repository